evan-erdos/trail-of-cthulhu/story/act-2/index.md

 ---
 layout: act
 title:  Chasing the King in Yellow
-act:     2
 ---

 Act 3 attempts to re-teach the PCs about what has actually happened in the two previous acts while getting them deeper into both the threat of Ilya and the Old God that was summoned.